Diamond Platnumz apologises for “indecent” posts on Social Media — Nigeria Today

 I’ve had a long conversation with the authorities and I have learnt that what I did was not right.As a role model to many young people, not just in Tanzania but across the continent, posting a private moment was irresponsible of me.

-The post Diamond Platnumz apologises for “indecent” posts on Social Media appeared first on BellaNaija – Nigeria breaking & top news to the World 24/7.
-Read Today.
+The post Diamond Platnumz apologises for “indecent” posts on Social Media appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share